shyampurk/kitchen-tracker/BuildAndInstall.md

 Step 1: Update the Firmware for the HM-10 BLE Moulde by following link.
 Before performing the update, you also have connect the BLE module hardware to FTDI breakout board.

-#PREREQUISITES
+###Prerequisites

 	- Extract from [here](tools/BLE_HM10_FirmwareTool.rar)
         	-- HMComAssistant.exe
 	   	-- HMSoft.exe
 	 	-- HMSoft.bin
-    	- HM-10 CC2541 BLE Module
-    	- FTDI USB to Serial Converter Module

-#Setting up the Connection with HM-10 Module and FTDI Chip
+###Setting up the Connection with HM-10 Module and FTDI Chip

 	- Connect the HM-10 CC2541 BLE module to the FTDI Breakout Board as shown in the [schematic](FTDIandHM-10.png)
 	- Check the COM Port of the FTDI board connected to the PC on Device Manager
-	- If COM Port is not deducted, upgrade the drivers using following link If you are using FTDI Board, follow this [FTDI Driver Link](http://www.ftdichip.com/Drivers/D2XX.htm) If you are using CP2102 Board, follow this [CP2102 Driver Link](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
+	- If COM Port is not deducted, upgrade the drivers using following link

+If you are using FTDI Board, follow this [FTDI Driver Link](http://www.ftdichip.com/Drivers/D2XX.htm) If you are using CP2102 Board, follow this [CP2102 Driver Link](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)

-SETTING UP MODULE TO UPGRADING MODE
+###Setting up the HM-10 module to Firmware upgrading mode

 Step 1: Launch the HMComAssistant form the downloaded folder on your PC Step 2: Select the COM Port on the HMComAssistant